Mike2020x/api-postgresql-prisma/README.md

 - GET / using findMany() to get all contacts
 - GET /:id using findUnique() to get a contact by id
 - POST / using create() to create a new contact
----- PATCH /:id using update() to update a contact by id----
+- PATCH /:id using update() to update a contact by id
 - DELETE /:id using delete() to delete a contact by id

 ## How to use